Hush Hush (the Pussycat Dolls song): Background and composition

 "Hush Hush" was first written by Ina Wroldsen (pictured).

 "Hush Hush" was originally written by Norwegian songwriter Ina Wroldsen for the Pussycat Dolls.
 She delivered a demo of the track, but once album's producer Ron Fair and others, and others worked on it in the studio, the song was heavily reworked to the point that Wroldsen barely recognized it.
 Fair, took special interest in the track, spending 11 days and significant resources trying to shape it into a finished single.
 Lead singer Nicole Scherzinger was later given co-writing credit due to her strong input on the lyrics and recording.
 Wroldsen felt the final version had strayed far from her original vision.
 Reflecting on it, she accepted it as part of the industry reality—songwriters often lose creative control when bigger artists and labels adapt their material.

 Swedish production duo Quiz & Larossi (Andreas Romdhane and Josef Larossi), where also credited as the song's producer and writers.
 It was recorded by Mike "Angry" Eleopoulos and Tal Herzberg with the assistance of Greg DePante, Steve Genewick, and Keith Gretlein and mixed by Dave Pensado, Jaycen Joshua, and Andrew Wuepper at Quiz & Larossi Studios in Stockholm, Sweden, The Boiler Room in Santa Monica, California, as well as the Henson Studios in Los Angeles.
 Fair arranged and conducted the strings, which were recorded by Frank Wolf.
 Other instrumentation and programming was carried out by Quiz & Larossi.
-The song was included in group's second studio album, Doll Domination which was released in September 2008.
+The song was included on the Pussycat Dolls' second studio album Doll Domination, released in September 2008.

 "Hush Hush" is a pop song.
-Running for 3 minutes and 48 seconds, the ballad was described to having "down tempo forlornness".
-Scherzinger's vocals were described as powerful, with her exaggerated pronunciation adding to the dramatic delivery.
+Running for three minutes and 48 seconds, the ballad was described to having "down tempo forlornness".
 The song portrays the group as strong, independent women who do not depend on men for help.